Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 Notice that in this case, we get six rows of data (index 0-5)!
 This happens because we are now doing the selection based on axis labels instead of normal Python-kind of indexing.
 It is important to notice the difference between these two approaches, as mixing the two may cause confusion,  incorrect analysis results or bugs in your code, if you do not pay attention.
 We recommend to use `loc` always when possible (there are specific cases when you want to use other approaches, more about this soon).

-Hence, the basic syntax for `loc` is `.loc[first_included_label:last_included_label, columns]`.
+Hence, the basic syntax for `loc` is:

+ - `.loc[first_included_label:last_included_label, columns]`

 By looking at the syntax, you might guess that it is also possible to select multiple columns when using `loc`.
 Next, we will test this by selecting the `TEMP` and `TEMP_CELSIUS` columns from a set of rows by passing them inside a list.

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}
 # Select columns temp and temp_celsius on rows 0-5